Select Page

 It’s a short one today because it’s easy to identify.

-How can you shift those, or how can you speak about them and make rules about them to set them up in the best way, giving yourself room to expand and grow and mature through those?
+How can you shift those, or speak about and make rules about them to set them up in the best way, giving yourself room to expand, grow, and mature through those?

-It could be something like when I discover a challenge that I have, I get curious about it and I learn ways to adapt.
+When I discover a challenge that I have, I get curious about it, and I learn ways to adapt.

 I give myself room to grow.